feizc/Dialogue-System/README.md

-# Internet Meme incorporated Open-domain Dialogue
+# Internet Meme Incorporated Open-domain Dialogue

 * This project provides a large-scale internet Meme incorporated Open-domain Dialogue (MOD) dataset and a unified multi-modal dialog model trained on this dataset as reference resolution.